Some sketches - Classic film duo, Humphrey Bogart & Lauren Bacall

 said: I have been a Bogie fan for 40 years....I have visited his grave, spoke with his son, seen his homes and thought I had seen most of the photos taken of him and Betty.
 Your tumblr has loads of photos that I have never seen.
 Thanks for your posts.

 Wow, I’m glad to share these photos with you :)

-Humphrey Bogart and Lauren Bacall in Dark Passage - 1947
+Humphrey Bogart and Lauren Bacall with son Stephen and daughter Leslie - c.
+1950s

 November 29, 1947: Protesting the methods of the House Un-American Activities Committee, Hollywood stars arrive on TWA Constellation at LaGuardia Field from Washington.